‘I kill people everywhere I go’: Man sentenced for murders in Ohio, New Mexico

-DAYTON, Ohio (WDTN) — The man convicted for four separate murders in two states has now been sentenced to life in prison.
+DAYTON, Ohio (WDTN) — A man convicted for four separate murders in two states has now been sentenced to life in prison.

 According to court documents, 45-year-old Muziwokthula Madonda was convicted of four murders, two of which were committed in Ohio.
 In one hearing, Madonda told the court that, “I kill people everywhere I go.”